 REPEAT – Chain-wide Sales of TAAT® at Speedee Mart Triple from July to August 2022

-Since the first placement of TAAT® in Speedee Mart in March 2022, the Company has employed new point-of-sale tactics in parallel with marketing activities for the Las Vegas market, which has led to sales of TAAT® tripling across the Speedee Mart chain from July 2022 to August 2022

-/EIN News/ -- LAS VEGAS and VANCOUVER, British Columbia, Sept.
-12, 2022 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. (CSE: TAAT) (OTCQX: TOBAF) (FRANKFURT: 2TP) (the “Company” or “TAAT®”) is pleased to announce that sales of all TAAT® varieties have increased by approximately 200% month-over-month across the Speedee Mart chain, the Company’s “anchor account” for the Las Vegas market.
+LAS VEGAS and VANCOUVER, British Columbia, Sept.
+12, 2022 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. TAAT TOBAF 2TP (the "Company" or "TAAT®") is pleased to announce that sales of all TAAT® varieties have increased by approximately 200% month-over-month across the Speedee Mart chain, the Company's "anchor account" for the Las Vegas market.
 In a press release dated March 2, 2022, TAAT® announced that it had landed a chain-wide placement with Speedee Mart, who has operated gas stations across the Las Vegas valley since 1995.

 In addition to its lower price point and value proposition as a uniquely tobacco-free/nicotine-free offering, TAAT® has organically cultivated a steadily growing user base of adult smokers in the Las Vegas market through its presence at prominent local events (e.g., "First Fridays" in the Arts District) as well as its expanding portfolio of retailers throughout the city, which has a population of over 640,0001 and in 2021 welcomed over 32 million tourist visitors2.